josmangarsal/rpi-sync/README.md

 ## Setup

 1. Configure a static IP for the Raspberry in your LAN.
+In order to use port forwarding in the router.
 2. Get a public host.
 Where the Raspberry send the information.
 3. In the public host, create a BD and a Table to store the data.
 4. In the public web site, create a PHP site where get the information from the Raspberry and obtain the IP.